George Mason University

 • 18.
 Langevin dynamics for the study of the protein folding transition in a variety of model peptides and proteins.

 • 19.
-Cheminformatic studies based on the crystal structure of materials.
+Machine learning studies based on the topological properties of binary metal alloys.

 • 20.
-Selected data mining methods such as the Delaunay tessellation for protein structure and topology studies.
+Selected methods for defining features in machine learning such as the Delaunay tessellation for protein structure and protein-protein interaction studies.